EndPointCorp/end-point-blog/2022/11/ssh-askpass-on-mac-os-for-agent-confirmation.md

 Enabling SSH agent forwarding makes it easier to reuse SSH private keys.
 It keeps the private keys on our local machine and uses them to authenticate with each server in the chain without entering a password.

-However, this approach comes with an inherent risk of the agent being hijacked.
+However, this approach comes with an inherent risk of the agent being hijacked if one of the servers is compromised.
 This means a bad guy could use the SSH keys to compromise downstream servers.

 In this post, we’ll cover a simple way to protect against SSH agent hijacking.
-Also, we will see in detail how to configure a system-wide agent that runs under GUI for agent confirmation using ssh-askpass.
+We will see in detail on macOS how to configure a system-wide agent using ssh-askpass to pop up a graphical window to ask for confirmation before using the agent.

-### ssh-askpass: agent confirmation
+### How it works

 ![Agent confirmation dialog reading "Allow us of key /Users/(blank)/.ssh/id_rsa?
 Key fingerprint (blank) (blank).
 The cancel button is highlighted.](/blog/2022/11/ssh-askpass-on-mac-os-for-agent-confirmation/ssh-askpass.webp)

 It is strongly recommended to use the `-c` option on the `ssh-add` command when adding your SSH keys to the agent in order to protect yourself against SSH agent hijacking.

-Agent forwarding has some inherent risk, but this risk may be significantly reduced by using this `-c` option.

-Every time a request is made to utilize the private key stored in the SSH agent, ssh-askpass will display a prompt on your local computer asking you to approve the usage of the key.
+With this, every time a request is made to utilize the private key stored in the SSH agent, ssh-askpass will display a prompt on your local computer asking you to approve the usage of the key.
 By doing this,  it becomes more difficult for a remote attacker to use the private key without authorization.

-It is recommended to utilise ProxyJump rather than agent forwarding if you don't want to use the ssh-askpass agent confirmation.
+If you don't want to use the ssh-askpass agent confirmation, I recommend using the OpenSSH feature ProxyJump rather than agent forwarding to get an equivalent level of security.

+### Installing ssh-askpass on macOS

+So let's set this up.
+The recommended way is with Homebrew:

 #### Install ssh-askpass with Homebrew